-(iii) An individual designated by a board, bureau, or program within the Department of Consumer Affairs to investigate a holder of a professional license may, for the purpose of investigating the alleged substance abuse of a licensee, submit an application developed by the Department of Justice to obtain approval to access information online regarding the controlled substance history of a licensee that is stored on the Internet and maintained within the Department of Justice, and, upon approval, the department shall release to that individual the electronic history of controlled substances dispensed to the licensee based on data contained in the CURES PDMP.
-The application shall contain facts demonstrating the probable cause to believe the licensee has violated a law governing controlled substances.
+3 (iii) (I) An individual designated by a board, bureau, or 4 program within the Department of Consumer Affairs to investigate 5 a holder of a professional license may, for the purpose of 6 investigating the alleged substance abuse of a licensee, submit an 7 application developed by the Department of Justice to obtain 8 approval to access information online regarding the controlled 9 substance history of a licensee that is stored on the Internet and 10 maintained within the Department of Justice, and, upon approval, 11 the department shall release to that individual the electronic history 12 of controlled substances dispensed to the licensee based on data 13 contained in the CURES PDMP.
+An application for an individual 14 designated by a board, bureau, or program that does not regulate 15 health care practitioners authorized to prescribe, order, administer, 16 furnish, or dispense Schedule II, Schedule III, or Schedule IV 17 controlled substances pursuant to Section 11150 The application 18 shall contain facts demonstrating the probable cause to believe the 19 licensee has violated a law governing controlled substances.
+20 (II) This clause does not require an individual designated by a 21 board, bureau, or program within the Department of Consumer 22 Affairs that regulates health care practitioners to submit an 23 application to access the information stored within the CURES24 PDMP.
+(B) An application may be denied, or a subscriber may besuspended, for reasons which include, but are not limited to, thefollowing: 28 (i) Materially falsifying an application for a subscriber. (ii) Failure to maintain effective controls for access to the patientactivity report.
+31 (iii) Suspended or revoked federal DEA registration.

-- (B) An application may be denied, or a subscriber may be suspended, for reasons which include, but are not limited to, the following: - (i) Materially falsifying an application for a subscriber. - (ii) Failure to maintain effective controls for access to the patient activity report. - (iii) Suspended or revoked federal DEA registration. - (iv) Any subscriber who is arrested for a violation of law governing controlled substances or any other law for which the possession or use of a controlled substance is an element of the crime. - (v) Any subscriber described in clause (i) or (ii) of subparagraph (A) accessing information for any other reason than caring for his or her patients. - (vi) Any subscriber described in clause (iii) of subparagraph (A) accessing information for any other reason than investigating the holder of a professional license. - (C) Any authorized subscriber shall notify the Department of Justice within 30 days of any changes to the subscriber account. - (2) A health care practitioner authorized to prescribe, order, administer, furnish, or dispense Schedule II, Schedule III, or Schedule IV controlled substances pursuant to Section 11150 or a pharmacist shall be deemed to have complied with paragraph (1) if the licensed health care practitioner or pharmacist has been approved to access the CURES database through the process developed pursuant to subdivision (a) of Section 209 of the
+32 (iv) Any subscriber who is arrested for a violation of law governing controlled substances or any other law for which the possession or use of a controlled substance is an element of the crime.

+36 (v) Any subscriber described in clause (i) or (ii) of subparagraph 37 (A) accessing information for any other reason than caring for his 38 or her patients 38 or her patients.

+1 (vi) Any subscriber described in clause (iii) of subparagraph 2 (A) accessing information for any other reason than investigating 3 the holder of a professional license.

+4 (C) Any authorized subscriber shall notify the Department of 5 Justice within 30 days of any changes to the subscriber account.
+(2) A health care practitioner authorized to prescribe, order, 6 7 administer, furnish, or dispense Schedule II, Schedule III, or 8 Schedule IV controlled substances pursuant to Section 11150 or 9 a pharmacist shall be deemed to have complied with paragraph (1) if the licensed health care practitioner or pharmacist has been 10 approved to access the CURES database through the process 11 12 developed pursuant to subdivision (a) of Section 209 of the 13 Business and Professions Code. (b) Any request for, or release of, a controlled substance history pursuant to this section shall be made in accordance with guidelines developed by the Department of Justice.
-AB 611 -4-

-(b) Any request for, or release of, a controlled substance history pursuant to this section shall be made in accordance with guidelines developed by the Department of Justice.